zendeskarchive/coffee-supplier/README.md

 ```

 Historic data file format:
-First row contains a number of timestamps T for which the data will be provided.
-It is followed by T series of data, where the first row is a timestamp in "YYYY-MM-DD HH:mm" format and next C rows contain coffee consumption levels for the given timestamp (the n-th row contains consumption level for the n-th company).
+First row contains the number of timestamps T for which data will be provided.
+It is followed by T
+series of data, where the first row is a timestamp in "YYYY-MM-DD HH:mm" format and the next C rows contain
+coffee consumption levels (measured in cups of coffee) for the given timestamp (the n-th row contains
+the consumption level for the n-th company).

 Example file:
 ```